gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 58 — Guardrails وContent Safety
+### Day 58 — Guardrails & Content Safety

-حمِ تطبيقك من المحتوى الضار. استخدم Guardrails AI وNeMo Guardrails.
+Protect your app from harmful content using Guardrails AI and NeMo Guardrails.

 **`Safety`**